Skip to content

 Card payments often work in cities, shopping centers, and many hotels.
 Cash remains important for markets, small restaurants, bus rides, and rural areas.

 Several options are available: banks, official exchange offices, and ATMs.
-It's worth comparing prices, as rates and fees vary depending on location and time of day.
+A price comparison is worthwhile because rates and fees vary depending on the location and time of day.

 • Exchanging money at official exchange offices or banks reduces the risk of fraud.

-• Withdrawing from ATMs in well-frequented areas lowers the risk of tampering.
+• Withdrawing from ATMs in well-frequented areas reduces the risk of manipulation.

 • Checking banknote features when receiving change prevents later discussions.

-• Keeping a small amount of cash in separate portions helps in case of loss or theft.
+• A small cash reserve in separate amounts helps in case of loss or theft.

-The abbreviation S/ regularly appears on menus, receipts, and price tags.
+The short notation S/ regularly appears on menus, receipts, and price tags.
 The code PEN is more likely to appear in banking apps, online payments, or international booking systems.

 Relevant PeruMagazin Pages